PatyTheImp/Csharp-exercises/README.md

 ## Tarefa 30:
 Introdution to Windows Forms.
 App simulating a costumer service with the intent for us to learn about collections.

+## Figuras:
+App that lets you draw lines and triangles.
+This project served as an introdution to object oriented programming.